dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

 ---------------

-The API routes in the ``routing`` package are defined using the DSL provided by the `spray-routing`_ library.
+The API routes in the ``routing`` package are defined using the DSL provided by the `akka-http`_ library.
 A routing function has to do the following:

 1. Authenticate the client.